Kasia307584/kasa_apartment-rental-app--frontend/README.md

 - Open and close dropdowns to display detailed information
 - Navigate using the menu and images
 - See an error page for non-existent URL endpoints
-- View the optimal layout for the website depending on the user's device's screen size
+- View the optimal layout for the website depending on their device's screen size

 ### Links